The College has instituted a 1-1 iPad Progam from Grade Five up.

-The Australian Curriculum emphasises the significant differences inherent in learning in the 21st century.
+The Australian Curriculum emphasises the significant differences inherent in learning in the Twenty First Century.
 The whole curriculum is built around the development of a set of general capabilities: literacy, numeracy, ICT competence, creative and critical thinking, ethical behaviour, personal and social competence, and intercultural understanding.
 Together, these capabilities are important to individuals living in a world where technology allows for learning to occur 'anywhere, anytime'.

-Educational research about the influences of 1-to-1 ICT provision in learning suggests that it improves student engagement and creates an environment more conducive to effective innovation in pedagogy (teaching and learning) [viii].
+Educational research about the influences of 1-to-1 ICT provision in learning, suggests that it improves student engagement and creates an environment more conducive to effective innovation in pedagogy (teaching and learning).
 A recent study indicates that in an all-digital learning context, 'iPad promotes both efficient use of time and more learning moments.'
 Importantly, research suggests that it is better to view ICT not as a technological tool but rather as a cognitive tool.

 Our purpose for asking students to bring their own iPad is to provide additional ways to support development of their God-given gifts and talents via deeply engaged learning that simultaneously promotes strengths, helps to improve areas of weaknesses, and facilitates opportunities to discover new or latent talents.